 Dahlias come in almost every colour imaginable, from cool whites and pale pinks to hotter yellows, oranges and red, to deep magenta and almost black.

 Their flower shapes vary greatly, too, ranging from spiky cactus blooms to decorative dahlias, lily-flowered types and the intricate ball and pompon types.
 The single flowered and anemone types are brilliant for pollinators.

 Dahlias combine brilliantly with other late summer flowers such as cannas and ginger lilies for an exotic or jungle look.
 They also combine very well with ornamental grasses, which peak at around the same time.
-Dot them through borders or grow them in a dedicated area on a cutting patch or allotment.
+Dot them through borders or grow them in a dedicated area on a cutting patch or allotment – they make excellent cut flowers.
 The more compact varieties grow very well in pots.

 Don't miss our round up of garden designers' favourite dahlias.

 Dahlias are tender, which means they won’t survive a frost.
 They therefore need to be planted out in the garden in late May or early June, when no more frosts are forecast.
 If you're growing dahlias from seeds, cuttings or tubers, start growing them in pots in a greenhouse, mini greenhouse or conservatory in early spring, before transplanting them outside in early summer.

 You can grow dahlias from tubers, cuttings or seed.
 All three methods should produce flowers in the same year.

 How to grow dahlias from tubers